How to Promote Your Photography Business on Social Media: A Step-by-Step Guide

 2. Optimize Your Profile

-How to do it:
+How to do it in a nutshell:

 • Profile picture: Use a professional, on-brand photo (your logo works too!).